eturkes/acosta-organoid-scRNAseq/README.md

 ssh -NL 8787:localhost:8787 turkes2@owens-login03.hpc.osc.edu
 ```

-The left-most port specifies the port desired locally, where the right-most is the port on the server.
+The left-most port specifies the port desired locally, whereas the right-most is the port on the server.
 The right-most argument is the user@ip-address details used to log into the server.

 ### Step 3.